Virendra Vats

 Lieutenant General Virendra Vats, YSM, SM, VSM is a serving general officer of the Indian Army.
-He currently serves as the Commandant of the Defence Services Staff College, Wellington.
+He currently serves as the Director General, National Cadet Corps.
+He earlier served as the Commandant of the Defence Services Staff College, Wellington.

 Early life and education

-Vats attended the National Defence Academy, as part of the 73rd course.
+The general officer attended the National Defence Academy, as part of the 73rd course.
 He then was part of the 83rd course of the Indian Military Academy.

 Military career

-Vats was commissioned into the 19th battalion, The Kumaon Regiment (19 Kumaon) in December 1988.
+He was commissioned into the 19th battalion, The Kumaon Regiment (19 Kumaon) in December 1988.
 Early in his career, he served as an instructor at the Infantry School.
 He subsequently attended the Defence Services Staff College, Wellington.
 After completing the course, he was appointed Brigade major of a mountain brigade.

-In the rank of Colonel, Vats served as the Assistant Military Secretary in the MS branch.
+In the rank of Colonel, the general officer served as the Assistant Military Secretary in the MS branch.
 He then commanded his battalion, 19 Kumaon, in Operation Rhino in the North East.
 The battalion was awarded a unit citation by the Chief of the Army Staff, General Deepak Kapoor on Army Day 2008.
 For his command of 19 Kumaon, he was awarded the Sena Medal (distinguished) on 26 January 2008.

 After his command tenure, he moved to Army headquarters as the Director, Military Training.
 He subsequently attended the College of Defence Management in Secunderabad.
 After the course, he was appointed Defence attaché (DA) to the Commander-in-Chief, Andaman and Nicobar Command.
 He then served as the Director in the Military Operations directorate at Army HQ.
 For his tenure in the MO directorate, he was awarded the Vishisht Seva Medal as part of the Republic Day honours in 2014.

-Promoted to the rank of Brigadier, Vats commanded the 82 Mountain Brigade, deployed along the Line of actual control in eastern Arunachal Pradesh.
+Promoted to the rank of Brigadier, he commanded the 82 Mountain Brigade, deployed along the Line of actual control in eastern Arunachal Pradesh.
 The brigade also was part of Operation Rhino.
 As part of the United Nations, he served as a military observer in the Stabilization mission in the Congo.
 He subsequently commanded the North Kivu brigade, in the same mission.
 After his return to India, Vats was selected to attend the National Defence College in New Delhi, as part of the 57th course.
 He was subsequently appointed Brigadier General Staff (Concepts) at the headquarters of the Army Training Command (ARTRAC).
 He then moved to Army headquarters as the Brigadier Military Secretary (A) - his second tenure in the MS branch.